graphology/graphology/specs/proposition3.md

 #### #.relatedNode

-Retrieves the other end of and edge given the first node.
+Retrieves the other end of an edge given the first node.

 ```ts
 const otherEnd = graph.relatedNode(node: any, edge: any);